grew-nlp/grew_doc/content/usage/input.md

 # The **Multi** mode

-The **Mono** mode is used when the command line argument contains a sequence of arguments `-i <file>.json` with JSON files following the JSON description of a set of corpora below.
+The **Multi** mode is used when the command line argument contains a sequence of arguments `-i <file>.json` with JSON files following the JSON description of a set of corpora below.

 ## JSON description of a set of corpora